TiagoCavalcante/Connection/README.md

 # Connection
-A PHP library that do SQL querys
+A PHP library that do SQL querys in PHP format

 ## Getting started
 First, check if you meet all of the **prerequisites**, after it **install**